-A fair "shoulder to shoulder" charge quickly deteriorates into the foul of pushing when the hand or arm is raised or moved outward and makes forceful contact with an opponent.
+A fair "shoulder to shoulder" charge quickly deteriorates into the foul of pushing when the hand or arm is raised and makes forceful contact with an opponent.

-DFK - TACKLING
+TACKLING

 General Definition ....
 A tackling foul is the act by a player attempting to take the ball away from an opponent using his feet in order to gain possession that results in the player making contact with the opponent before touching the ball.